Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 The code in the new notation looks much cleaner and shorter.
 The new switch form also removes the need for break keywords.
 This means that when the code finds the first match, it stops working.
 Another difference is that a variable can be assigned a value directly from a switch expression.

-Source: java SE 12
+Source: Java SE 12

 Java SE 11 (LTS)

-• reluctance of customers to migrate,
+• Unwillingness of customers to migrate

-• application servers or libraries do not support the latest versions.
+• Application servers or libraries do not support the latest versions

 Java SE 11 was released six months after version number 10, in September 2018.
 It brought two major changes: